 - Tires should be periodically inspected for wear, cracking, bulging or objects caught in the tread.
 If excessive wear, cracks, bulging or deep cuts are found, the tire should be replaced. - The original tires have a built-in tread wear indicator.
-When the wear indica-
+When the wear indicator is visible, the tire should be replaced.

-- tor is visible, the tire should be replaced. - Improper service for a TEMPORARY USE ONLY spare tire may result in serious personal injury.
-If it is necessary to repair the TEMPORARY USE ONLY spare tire, contact your NISSAN dealer. - For additional information regarding tires, refer to "Important Tire Safety Information" in the Warranty Information Booklet (US) or "Tire Safety Information" in the Warranty Information booklet (Canada).
+- Improper service for a TEMPORARY USE ONLY spare tire may result in serious personal injury.
+If it is necessary to repair the TEMPORARY USE ONLY spare tire, contact your NISSAN dealer. - For additional information regarding tires, refer to "Important Tire Safety Information" (US) or "Tire Safety Information" (Canada) in the Warranty Information booklet.